Molaison/MantaID/readme.md

 #### Data Balancing:

 To prevent the trained model from losing its ability to distinguish between databases with small numbers of IDs, it is necessary to balance the data.
-On the one hand, the smote method is used to oversample databases with small numbers of IDs in order to increase the data density, and on the other hand, databases with large numbers of IDs are undersampled through random sampling to reduce the number.
-The data set obtained through balancing cannot be used as the test set any longer, so the ratio proportion of the original data set is divided as the test set, and this portion of the data is removed from the balanced data set, and the remaining portion is used as the training set; however, it should be noted that the parallel parameter is only supported by Mac.
+On the one hand, the smote method is used to oversample databases with small numbers of IDs to increase the data density, and on the other hand, databases with large numbers of IDs are undersampled through random sampling to reduce the number.

+The data set produced by balancing cannot be used as the test set any longer, so the ratio proportion of the original data set is divided as the test set, and this portion of the data is removed from the balanced data set, while the remaining portion is used as the training set.
+It should be noted, however, that the parallel parameter is only supported by Mac.

 ```r
 data_blcd = mi_balance_data(data_fct,ratio = 0.3,parallel = F)